benknoble/benknoble.github.io/about/index.md

 I'm David B. Knoble, an Honors Computer Science student at UNC Chapel Hill.

-Most of my programming knowledge until now has been self-taught, with the beginning of my collegiate career finally formalizing what I already know about CS principles.
-My primary experiences have been in C# and Java, but recently I have discovered Scala, Vim, Bash, and Python.
+I rely on a healthy mix of self-taught experimentation and formal class training for anything I do, including programming.
+My first experiences were been in C# and Java, but recently I have discovered Scala, Vim, Bash, and Python.
+As time continues, I gain exposure to other technologies, most recently including Go.

 For some of the projects I'm working on, check out [benknoble@GitHub][benknoble], or try my [showcase][showcase].
 I'm also on